oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 native apps, this advice applies to all kinds of OAuth clients, including web applications.

-The PKCE code challenge method `plain` SHOULD NOT be used.
-Instead, a code challenge method that does not expose the PKCE verifier in the authorization request SHOULD be used.
+Clients SHOULD use PKCE code challenge methods that do not expose the PKCE verifier in the authorization request.
 (Otherwise, the attacker A4 can trivially break the security provided by PKCE.)
-Currently, `S256` is the only such code challenge method.
+Currently, `S256` is the only such method.

+AS MUST support PKCE [!@RFC7636].

 AS SHOULD provide a way to detect their support for PKCE.
 To this end, they SHOULD either (a) publish, in their AS metadata ([!@RFC8418]), the